 Terrorism is a threat throughout the world.
 See our Terrorist Threat Worldwide bulletin.

 Kidnapping: Kidnapping is a serious and ongoing threat.
+Due to the high number of incidents, Afghanistan was among the top three countries identified as global kidnapping hotspots in 2015.
 We continue to see reports that terrorists are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
 Journalists and those working for NGOs and foreign companies could be kidnap targets.
 Foreign aid workers and journalists have been kidnapped and killed in the past.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.